 MONDAIKAD (TAMIL NADU):

-“Valiyapadukka,” one of the major rituals of the festival, will be conducted on March 9 and the procession of “Valiya Theevetti” will be on March 12.
-The festival will conclude on March 13 with the “Odukku Pooja” in the midnight.
+“Valiyapadukka,” one of the major rituals of the festival, will be held on March 4 and the procession of “Valiya Theevatti” on March 7.

 more recommended stories